m-hou/Chess-Move-Recommender/README.md

 # Chess Move Recommender

-This repository contains the backend prototype for a chess move recommender browser extension that aggregates data about next possible moves given the list of previous moves played.
+This repository contains the backend prototype for a chess move recommender browser extension that aggregates data about next possible moves given a list of previously played moves.

 ### Overview

-gameparser.py parses a pgn file and imports the data into a sqlite file. gameaggregator.py takes a sqlite file and queries it for different statistics.
-It queries for the most popular moves and the strongest moves (based on winrate)
+gameparser.py parses a pgn file and imports the data into a SQLite file. gameaggregator.py takes a SQLite file and queries it for different statistics.
+Currently, it can show the most popular moves and the highest win rate moves.

-### Next Steps

-Currently, I am working on a Chrome extension take observes DOM changes on a chess website to get the moves and pass it to my backend, which will be this prototype as a Flask/Django app.
-The extension will render the data on the side of the page and provide real time data visualization for next possible moves.

-Some other challenges include back-end preformance.
-I have timed function calls set up on gameaggregator.py and so far I am getting:

-On 955k rows:
-~4s/query with the move input ""
-~1s/query with the move input "e4, e5"

-On 12.4m rows:
-~120s/query with the move input ""
-~40s/query with the move input "e4, e5"

-As you can tell, these response times would be sub-optimal.
-I am currently investigating some different solutions such as indexing and other SQL optimizations; however, NoSQL (MongoDB) or GraphDBs (Neo4j) may be the way to go.

 ### Usage

 Step 1:
 Find a pgn file online from a game database.
 I used [FICS Games Database]( http://ficsgames.org/cgi-bin/download.cgi).

 Step 2:
 Create a sqlite file with a table named 'Games' and the rows 'Result', 'BlackElo', 'WhiteElo', 'TimeControl', 'Moves'.
 Create statement:
 ```
 CREATE TABLE `Games` ( `Result` TEXT NOT NULL, `BlackElo` INTEGER NOT NULL, `WhiteElo` INTEGER NOT NULL, `TimeControl` TEXT NOT NULL, `Moves` TEXT NOT NULL )
 ```

 Step 3:
-Run gameparser.py to populate the sqlite db
+Run gameparser.py to populate the SQLite database.

 Step 4:
-Run gameaggregator.py to get statistics
+Run gameaggregator.py to get statistics.

-*Note: gameaggrator.py will ask for a move input, enter moves as csv.
+*Note: gameaggrator.py will ask for a move input, enter moves as comma seperated values.

 Here's what you can expect:
 ```